 Private Robert Burrows was born in Liverpool around 1882.
-In the 1911 census, he was reportedly living with his father, Samuel; mother, Catherine; brothers, William and Arthur; and sisters, Jessie,Louisa, and Elizabeth; at 10 Rose Street, Woolton.
+In the 1911 census, Robert aged 18 employed as a Domestic Gardner, he was reportedly living with his father, Samuel a Blacksmith ; mother, Catherine; brothers, William aged 28, and Arthur aged 14; and sisters, Jessie aged 16,Louisa aged 12, and Elizabeth aged 7; at 10 Rose Street, Woolton.

-Robert was later employed as a domestic gardener at Dousfield Allerton.
+According to local paper Robert employed as a domestic gardener at Dousfield Allerton.
 He was also a member of Woolton Village Club and is remembered on their memorial scroll.
 Robert also played football for St. Peter’s Football Club.

 Harry Quick, a Woolton-bred comrade who also served in the KLR (The King’s Liverpool Regiment) wrote in a letter to Robert’s mother, Catherine, (who was living then at 48 Cobden Street, Woolton) that Bob was killed instantly by a bomb.

-Private Robert Burrows served in the 18th Bn The Kings Liverpool Regiment(1st Liverpool Pals) Serial Number 24585.
+Private Robert Burrows served in the 18th Bn The Kings Liverpool Regiment(2nd Liverpool Pals) Serial Number 24585.
 He died on 30 July 1918 Age 23.

 Robert is remembered with Honour.